holmescao/iGrow/README.md

 The results are stored in `./GA/ga_train/policy/`

-## Highlevel overview of source files
+## High-level overview of source files
 In the top-level directory are executable scripts to execute, evaluate, and visualize the experimental results of our paper.

 The relationship of these executable scripts to the results in the paper is as follows: